GLAM-Workbench/glam-workbench.github.io/docs/using-nectar.md

 title: Using the Nectar Cloud
 ---

-The [Nectar Research Cloud](https://ardc.edu.au/services/nectar-research-cloud/) (part of the Australian Research Data Commons) provides cloud computing services to researchers in Australian and New Zealand universities.
+The [Nectar Research Cloud](https://ardc.edu.au/services/nectar-research-cloud/) (part of the Australian Research Data Commons) provides cloud computing services to researchers in Australian universities and the University of Auckland in New Zealand.
 Any university-affiliated researcher can log on to Nectar and receive [up to 6 months of free cloud computing time](https://tutorials.rc.nectar.org.au/allocation-management/03-account-and-trial).
 And if you need more, you can [apply for a specific project allocation](https://tutorials.rc.nectar.org.au/allocation-management/04-allocation-and-projects).

 The GLAM Workbench is available in the Nectar Cloud as a pre-configured application.
 This means you can get it up and going without worrying about the technical infrastructure – just fill in a few details and you're away!